 Hydrologic Partitioning of Treated Runoff

-The ratio of ET&I to Effluent in the Treated Runoff is estimated to remain constant regardless of whether the pond is under or oversized.
-The allocation of treated runoff between ET&I and Effluent varies based on HSGTable D-2.
-Figure D-4 below shows runoff fates for a 100% sized wet pond
+The relative proportion of ET&I to Effluent in the Treated Runoff is estimated to remain constant regardless of whether the pond is under or oversized but does vary based on Hydrologic Soil Group (HSG).
+The relative proportion of treated runoff between ET&I and Effluent as it varies based on HSG is shown in Table D-3.
+Figure D-4 below shows hydrologic partitioning of runoff for a 100% sized wet pond, and the relative proportions of Treated Runoff comprised by ET&I vs Effluent.

 Table D-3: ET&I and Effluent as Percent of Treated Runoff in Wet Ponds